ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The bucket for events.
 The destination and the bucket must be in the same region of the project.
 This value is required.
 </dd>
 <dt>`-d`, `--destination`</dt>
-<dd>The addressable destination where events are forwarded.
-A destination is an {{site.data.keyword.cloud_notm}} application.
+<dd>The name of the application to receive events; for example, `myapp`.
+If needed, use the `path` option to further qualify the destination.
 This value is required.
 </dd>
 <dt>`-n`, `--name`</dt>
 <dd>The name of the {{site.data.keyword.cos_full_notm}} event subscription.
 Use a name that is unique within the project.